Pranuthi-earla/Designing-and-Optimising-a-Perovskite-Solar-Cell-in-SCAPS-1D/README.md

 **Values to test:** 200, 300, 400, 500, 600, 800, 1000 nm

-**Important:** Reload `baseline.def` fresh before starting (or just edit thickness directly if it's still loaded) — and remember the fix from Day 6: **make sure "current reference as a" is still set to generator**, not consumer, before you calculate.
-This setting may not persist automatically when you reload a file, so check it every time for now.

 ## Step-by-step for the first run (200 nm)

 1. Go to **Set Problem** → click **MAPbI3** layer.